rbisewski/gommentary/README.md

 If all of the tests pass and are listed as ok, then the IO functions of this program work as expected.

+# TODOs

+* Implement logic to obtain lists of the SAS macros used.

+* Add support for other programming languages, if possible.